-Welcome to episode 25 of Leader Talk!
-In this episode we chatted to the impressive Kobi Simmat, a business advisor, speaker and the founder and CEO of bestpractice.biz, a company that helps business owners expand their business.
+Welcome back to Leader Talk!
+In episode 25 we chatted to the impressive Kobi Simmat, a business advisor, speaker and the founder and CEO of bestpractice.biz, a company that helps business owners expand their business.

 With over 25 years of experience, Kobi strives to unleash the potential within every business by offering friendly and flexible business

 solutions and continual improvement.
 Passion driven, he has consulted businesses in seven countries from 50 different industries and has been selected as a finalist for Outstanding Business Person of the Year in the Northern Beaches Local Business Awards, as well as being featured in the ‘Top 50 Unsung Business Heroes’ series.

 In this chat, Kobi teaches business leaders the importance of a good workplace culture, how to capture the right candidates and what you can do to prevent resignation.
 This was a great chat which we know will help a range of small to medium-sized businesses.

 Authored by Kobi Simmat, CEO of bestpractice.biz.

 You could have the best business proposition out there, but if you don’t have a team to materialise your business, you are bound to fail.
 That’s why attracting and retaining employees is imperative to a successful business.
 As Founder and CEO of bestpractice.biz, a management consultancy service dedicated to business improvement, I am passionate about creating organisations that are phenomenal places to work and invest.
 After decades of guiding countless organisations to success, it is clear to me that investing in employees is key to a continually improving business.
 Here’s how to create an organisation that will attract strong talent.

 Good workplace culture is more attractive than high salary